 Porter Finance, however, is an exception.
 They have local support numbers in NY and LA.
 And via their social trading solution, you can find and automatically copy the best binary options traders on their platform (i.e. the ones with the highest win %).

 MetaTrader is a trading platform used by over 600 brokers worldwide (we don’t have the list of US one though we know there are quite a few).
 Through the MQL5 website you can subscribe to automated signals or buy systems developed by MetaTrader4 and MetaTrader5 developers.

 Unless you’re a little bit technical these options are obviously a little complicated.
-You’ll also still have to look through the systems yourself to find one which are compatible with your US broker account.
-There’s unfortunately no option to search specifically for USA compatible signal providers or systems.
+You’ll also still have to look through the systems yourself to find one which is compatible with your US broker account.
+There’s, unfortunately, no option to search specifically for USA compatible signal providers or systems.